Gifted Deposit FAQ’s

 Who can benefit from a gifted deposit?

 A gifted deposit can be a huge benefit to many types of buyers.
-You may be a First Time Buyer in Nottingham who is finding it difficult to pay to raise the deposit amount or you are Moving Home in Nottingham for a deposit boost and a gifted deposit could be your solution.
+You may be a first time buyer in Nottingham who is finding it difficult to pay to raise the deposit amount or you are moving home in Nottingham for a deposit boost and a gifted deposit could be your solution.

 Is there a maximum or minimum gifted amount?